chrisx8/infra/roles/inf/ssl/README.md

 Notes:

-- Use Certbot on Ansible host to issue certificates.
+- Use Certbot on Ansible controller to issue certificates.
 - Select an appropriate task to install certificates.

 Supported OS: Linux